3r1/awawa/README.md

 If you do not yet have the filter sounds, grab them from: https://github.com/3r1/awawa/releases/download/3.0/awawa_filter_sounds.zip

 ## Todo
+### Post 0.3.0 launch
+- add "New Exceptional items (extra sockets or higher than max quality [dropped from "highest level areas"])
+- update "Lineage Support Gem" filtering
+- post 0.3.0, update currency tiers and currency rebalancing
+  - support "normal", greater, perfect, also some lesser

+### General todo
 - pray the filter works on 0.3.0 release on August 29th
-- post 0.3.0, update currency tiers and currency rebalancing
-  - support "normal", greater, perfect, also some Lesser
 - update colors for jewels, runes, charms, relics, keys, tablets, logbooks, baryas, ultis
 - revisit coloring of "league" items -- some disappear a little in currency tiers, potential gradient for stacked items
 - create color tiers for UnidentifiedItemTier items